0

 Occupations and Workforce

-Slater is a blue-collar town, with 52.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Slater is generally considered to be a blue-collar town.
+52.92% of the Slater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Slater is a city of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Slater who work in office and administrative support (11.41%), management occupations (8.89%), and sales jobs (8.75%).

 Setting & Lifestyle